 The fact is that always being up-to-date with market news and significant moves is important, but good planning is even more important.
 When you have your own view on a particular market, but don’t have the time to constantly monitor prices manually, pending orders might be a good solution.

-Unlike instant execution orders where a trade is placed at the current market price, pending orders allow you to set orders that are opened once the price reaches a relevant level, chosen by you.
-There are four types of pending orders available within xStation 5, but we can group it to just two main types: orders expecting to break a certain market level or orders expecting to bounce back from a certain market level.
+Unlike instant execution orders, where a trade is placed at the current market price, pending orders allow you to set orders that are opened once the price reaches a relevant level, chosen by you.
+There are four types of pending orders available within xStation 5, but we can group them to just two main types:

 The Buy Stop order allows you to set a buy order above the current market price.
 This means that if the current market price is $20 and your Buy Stop is $22, a buy or 'long' position will be opened once the market reaches that price.